coltsaa/CoffeePlatform/README.md

     }
 }
 ```
+* Or you could import my database backups directly using navicat for MySQL.

 4. System needs some few third party Libraries' support.
 One way is to install requirements.txt that I exported, use command:
 ```
 pip3 install -r requirements.txt
 ```
-* Caution:Django Project is not worked in the virtual environment in my PC, so I used pipreqs to generate the requirements of current project.
+* Caution: Django Project is not worked in the virtual environment in my PC, so I used pipreqs to generate the requirements of current project.
 However, when I checked up the result, something goes wrong.
-Even I got it fixed but maybe some requirements is losted.It will be fixed when you use pip to install the third party libraries mentioned below.
+Even I got it fixed but maybe some requirements is losted.It will be fixed when you use pip to install the third party libraries mentioned below which do not worked.

 5. System used a Rich Text Editor--tinymce to fill the content of goods' detail.
 Set up tinymce in settings.py: